Skip to content

 • Provide sediment and plant propagules from tributary inflows after large rain events to encourage the establishment of new plants

-• Inundate and reduce terrestrial vegetation on low banks and trigger the recruitment of native, flood-tolerant streamside vegetation
+• Drown terrestrial vegetation on low banks and trigger the recruitment of native, flood-tolerant streamside vegetation

 • Improve waterbug habitat and food availability by scouring fine sediments

-Pass a portion of the natural tributary flow in the mid-Goulburn to reaches 4 and 5 when flow in reach 3 is above 4,000 ML/day (1,000 - 5,000 ML/day in reaches 4 and 5 during May and October)
+Pass a portion of the flow in the mid-Goulburn to reaches 4 and 5 when flow in reach 3 is above 4,000 ML/day (1,000- 6,000 ML/day in reaches 4 and 5 during May to October

-• Provide organic matter and carbon (e.g. leaf litter) to the channel
+• Wash organic matter and carbon (e.g. leaf litter) into the channel

 • Transport and deposit seed, sediment and plant propagules on the riverbank

-Early-spring fresh (one fresh of up to 10,500 ML/ day with more than seven days above 7,300 ML/day during September and October in reaches 4 and 5)
+Early spring fresh (one fresh of up to 10,500 ML/ day with more than seven days above 7,300 ML/day during September to October in reaches 4 and 5)

-• Provide organic matter and carbon (e.g. leaf litter) to the channel
+• Wash organic matter and carbon (e.g. leaf litter) into the channel

 • Provide connectivity to off-channel habitats and through the river for fish dispersal and greater food resources